johnkelleher/blockchain/README.md

 The proof of work used is based on [hashcash](https://en.wikipedia.org/wiki/Hashcash)

-The `difficulty` is the number of leading zeros the `hash` just have inorder for that block to be successfully mined.
+The `difficulty` is the number of leading zeros the `hash` just have in order for that block to be successfully mined.

 The `nonce` starts at 0 and is incremented by 1 until a `hash` with the same number of leading zero as the `difficulty` attribute is generated.

 ### Dynamic difficult

-The system will automatically adjusts the `difficulty` as more miners are added to the blockchain.
+The system will automatically adjust the `difficulty` as more miners are added to the blockchain.

 The `difficulty` is changed based on the time taking to mine the previous block.
 If the time exceeds the block mining rate, the `difficulty` is decreased.